emilyantosch/shc_pr3_vl/SOL2/slides_9/main.typ

 #outline(depth: 1)

-= Einleitung
+= Introduction

-== Wo sind wir gerade?
+== Where are we now?

-- In der letzten Vorlesung haben wir uns mit dem Erstellen von graphischen Oberflächen beschäftigt
+- In the last lecture, we dealt with creating graphical user interfaces
-- Sie können nun
+- You can now
-  - Ausnahmen werfen und fangen,
+  - throw and catch exceptions,
-  - mit `try` und `catch` Ausnahmen behandeln
+  - handle exceptions with `try` and `catch`
-  - und eigene Ausnahmetypen definieren.
+  - and define your own exception types.
-- Heute geht es weiter mit den *Ausnahmebehandlungen*.
+- Today we continue with *Exception Handling*.

 #slide[
   1. Imperative Konzepte